shishirjha/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### My Aim with this project:
+I am joining 100 days of code from today, that is 29th August, 2019.
+I have been coding for long now but I have not participated in it yet.
+Now I think its really time to make a public commitment while preparing for a dev job that I have been preparing for a while now.

 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)